Scalar, electromagnetic, and Dirac perturbations of regular black holes constituting primordial dark matter: Introduction

 It has also been argued that strong-field observables such as quasinormal modes can depend predominantly on only a few effective parameters of the metric even within a very general black-hole parametrization; from that perspective, tracking the role of the single regularity scale $a$ in the present exact solution is especially well motivated \cite{Konoplya:2020pbh}.

 Recently, Parvez and Shankaranarayanan obtained an exact asymptotically flat, nonsingular black-hole solution supported by a phantom Dirac--Born--Infeld (DBI) scalar \cite{Parvez:2025dbi}.
 The construction is attractive because the regular metric is not introduced ad hoc: it follows from a definite matter action, possesses scalar hair, and interpolates between black-hole, extremal-remnant, and horizonless regular configurations depending on the parameters \cite{Parvez:2025dbi}.
+The association between the DBI field and primordial dark matter arises from the fact that this field supports regular black-hole solutions in which the central singularity is replaced by a finite core due to the nonlinear kinetic structure.
+In such configurations, Hawking evaporation does not proceed to complete disappearance but instead terminates at a stable or long-lived remnant.
+As a result, primordial black holes formed in the early Universe could survive until the present epoch in the form of these remnants.
+Consequently, such DBI-supported black-hole relics provide a viable candidate for dark matter, linking modifications of the near-horizon and interior geometry to cosmological implications.
 This makes the background a useful laboratory for testing how a nontrivial matter sector reshapes bosonic and fermionic wave dynamics.
+After the first version of this paper appeared on arXiv, a study of quasinormal modes of a massive scalar field in the DBI-supported black hole was presented in \cite{Skvortsova:2026jtx}, while the corresponding grey-body factors were analyzed in \cite{Bolokhov:2026kqu}.

 In the present work we consider massless scalar, electromagnetic, and Dirac test fields in the DBI-supported regular black-hole geometry and analyze their quasinormal response within one common framework.
 After deriving the corresponding master equations and effective potentials, we compute representative quasinormal frequencies by means of the Pad\'e-improved WKB method and verify the scalar fundamental mode in the time domain.
 The results show that the regularity parameter systematically lowers and broadens the potential barriers, shifts the quasinormal frequencies away from the Schwarzschild limit, and modifies the damping/oscillation balance only mildly.
 At the same time, the spectral shifts are consistently larger than the estimated numerical uncertainty, so the spin-dependent imprint of the DBI regularity scale can be regarded as physically meaningful.